HKUDS/AutoST/README.md

 We use Lasso Regression to perform house price evaluation task.

 ## Citing ##
-If our paper benefits to your research, please cite our paper as following:
+If our paper benefits to your research, please cite our paper using the bitex below:

     @inproceedings{zhang2023autost,
       title={Automated Spatio-Temporal Graph Contrastive Learning},